netchex/reference-architectures/docs/virtual-machines-windows/index.md

 ms.workload: na
 ms.date: 10/31/2016
 ms.author: telmosampaio
+series_title: Run Windows VM workloads in Azure
+columns: 2
 ---
 Running a virtual machine (VM) in Azure involves more moving parts than just the VM itself.
 Other considerations include networking, load balancers, network security groups (NSGs), and redundancy within a region or across multiple regions.

 The patterns &amp; practices group has created a set of reference architectures to address these considerations.
-These reference architectures build on each other, starting from deploying a single VM, moving to multiple VMs behind a load balancer, VMs running N-tier applications, and finally multi-region deployments.</p>
+These reference architectures build on each other, starting from deploying a single VM, moving to multiple VMs behind a load balancer, VMs running N-tier applications, and finally multi-region deployments.

 <ul class="cardsD refArchPanel x2">
     <li>